korjaa/Hantek6022API/docs/README.md

 into that) to get more functionality out of this device.

 Robert reverse engineered this scope by using the Windows SDK in a Windows VM, and watching USB traces on his Linux host machine.

-From [jhoenicke](https://github.com/jhoenicke), he was confirmed that the following USB URB control commands map as follows:
+The following USB URB control commands map as follows:

 | Oscilloscope Command | bRequest Value | Other Notes                                                            |
 |----------------------|----------------|------------------------------------------------------------------------|